NotCleo/LinuxKernelModules/README.md

-# Linux Kernel Drivers Analysis
+# Linux Kernel Drivers

-This repository contains a collection of Linux kernel module and driver programming examples, ranging from basic kernel modules to complex drivers implementing various communication protocols.
-Each example demonstrates specific concepts and techniques in Linux kernel development.
+This repository contains a collection of Linux kernel module and driver programming examples, ranging from basic kernel modules to slightly mind numbing drivers implementing communication protocols.

 ## Overview of Drivers